holub008/xrf/README.md

 ## Example

-Here we predict income from census data.
+Here we predict whether an individual's income is greater than $50,000 using census data.
 ```R
 library(RCurl)
 library(xrf)